https://www.icsw.edu/masters/27219-essay-sports-and-games/22/ The One Man One Vote Benin Rally

 By Comrade Victor Oshioke (Vienna 8/05/10)

-source url In the past few days, the web has been inundated with articles, discussions and commentaries on the just concluded "One Man One Vote" rally organized by the Edo State government at the Samuel Ogbemudia stadium in Benin-City.
+leadership essay examples In the past few days, the web has been inundated with articles, discussions and commentaries on the just concluded "One Man One Vote" rally organized by the Edo State government at the Samuel Ogbemudia stadium in Benin-City.
 Incidentally, most of the discussion has been centered on the wisdom or otherwise, of the decision by the Edo State Governor Comrade Adams Oshiomhole to invite erstwhile Dictator, Ibrahim Badamosi Babangida to the occasion and the subsequent decision by Nobel laureate, Prof. Wole Soyinka and a host of other progressive minded dignitaries to boycott the event.
 Some commentators have seized this controversy to engage in wild speculations on the motives of Comrade Oshiomhole, with spurious claims like, the event being a launch for Gen. Babangida's presidential ambition and Oshiomhole warming up to run with Babangida on the same ticket, gaining currency in the forum of public opinion.
 In an attempt to create premise for these jaundiced conclusions, others have tried to draw a correlation between every single action Comrade Oshiomhole has taken since assuming the governorship of the Edo State, including the appointment of Kassim Afegbua, as CPS earlier in the life of the administration.

-http://fall.law.fsu.edu/databases/BarExams/index.php?oct=toyota-case-study

-thesis uk It is jejune assumption and a crude understanding of the mentality of Nigerian politicians, to conclude, as most commentators have done, that all who boycotted the Benin rally did so to protest Babangida's presence.
-While I find it comfortable to give Prof. Wole Soyinka benefit of the doubt, considering his historical consistency as a principled activist and a contented professional, I am inclined to suspect that a majority of politicians who boycotted the event did so because they lacked the courage to stand up in public, face to face with Babangida and criticize him, or considered the consequences of doing same.http://fall.law.fsu.edu/databases/BarExams/index.php?oct=accuplacer-essay-help
+http://nomis.com/news/research-paper-on-biology-15236/71/ It is jejune assumption and a crude understanding of the mentality of Nigerian politicians, to conclude, as most commentators have done, that all who boycotted the Benin rally did so to protest Babangida's presence.
+While I find it comfortable to give Prof. Wole Soyinka benefit of the doubt, considering his historical consistency as a principled activist and a contented professional, I am inclined to suspect that a majority of politicians who boycotted the event did so because they lacked the courage to stand up in public, face to face with Babangida and criticize him, or considered the consequences of doing same.

-here Irrespective of my support, I was one of those silent critics of Oshiomhole when he appointed Kassim Afegbua as his Chief Press Secretary, not because I had any cause to doubt Kassim's ability as CPS, but because I saw him as someone who, in spite of his brilliance and professional resourcefulness, was ever ready to stand truth on its head, in a desperate attempt to launder General Babangida's putrid image.
+management thesis topics Irrespective of my support, I was one of those silent critics of Oshiomhole when he appointed Kassim Afegbua as his Chief Press Secretary, not because I had any cause to doubt Kassim's ability as CPS, but because I saw him as someone who, in spite of his brilliance and professional resourcefulness, was ever ready to stand truth on its head, in a desperate attempt to launder General Babangida's putrid image.
 It was my belief that Kassim was inclined to bring into Osadebey House, aspects of the stench that has become the inalienable DNA of all Babangida loyalists.
 Predictably, Kassim resigned his position under circumstances that have never been fully explained.
 In spite of my dislike by association for Kassim, one could not deny the fact that first and foremost, he is a resourceful free born Edo son, a scion of the Afegbua family, one of the most enduring political clans in Nigeria, and above all, one who was adequately equipped to fill the vacuum created with the unfortunate death of Chris Nwachukwu, the pioneer CPS of the Oshiomhole administration.

-https://www.soc119.org/class-info/page-research/13/ As one generally accepted of being capable to offer national direction, Oshiomhole was right to rise above the fray of ideological snobbery by attempting to bring together on a single podium, politicians, activists and ex dictators to advocate a respect for the sanctity of one man one vote.
+get link As one generally accepted of being capable to offer national direction, Oshiomhole was right to rise above the fray of ideological snobbery by attempting to bring together on a single podium, politicians, activists and ex dictators to advocate a respect for the sanctity of one man one vote.
 No matter how one feels about Babangida's antecedents, the fact remains that he is a Nigerian, eligible to vote and be voted for, and as someone who has once occupied the highest office in the land, his presence at any event will always be a big deal.
 Have we suddenly forgotten that the greatest message of all messages is the gospel of atonement, forgiveness and redemption?
 If the gospel is both for the righteous and for sinners why should the message of one man one vote be reserved for those who fit into a certain profile?

-http://robotics.usc.edu/~eshort/web/freelance-grant-writer-resume.html If the statement widely credited to Comrade Oshiomhole, that while he respected the decision of some of the dignitaries to boycott the rally, he at the same time did not agree with them and had no regrets inviting Babangida to the rally and that Nigerians should do away with politics of exclusion, is true, then that to me is where the misapprehension lies.
+https://www.icsw.edu/masters/25306-taking-pictures-essay/22/ If the statement widely credited to Comrade Oshiomhole, that while he respected the decision of some of the dignitaries to boycott the rally, he at the same time did not agree with them and had no regrets inviting Babangida to the rally and that Nigerians should do away with politics of exclusion, is true, then that to me is where the misapprehension lies.

-http://dtbtx.com/write/how-to-write-a-strong-essay/6/ A more pacifying statement accepting responsibility for the communication failure between him and his invited guests, who boycotted the rally, would have been a more appropriate response to reassure his supporters both at home and in the Diaspora that he has realized that Ibrahim Badamosi Babangida is "bad market" and this would have gone a long way to normalize the relationship with his progressive constituency.
+organic vs inorganic food essay contests A more pacifying statement accepting responsibility for the communication failure between him and his invited guests, who boycotted the rally, would have been a more appropriate response to reassure his supporters both at home and in the Diaspora that he has realized that Ibrahim Badamosi Babangida is "bad market" and this would have gone a long way to normalize the relationship with his progressive constituency.

-get link My word of advice for the indomitable Comrade Oshiomhole, is that there is broad agreement even amongst his political foes that he is a rare breed; vocal, intelligent, articulate, progressively minded though sometimes obdurate.
+follow link My word of advice for the indomitable Comrade Oshiomhole, is that there is broad agreement even amongst his political foes that he is a rare breed; vocal, intelligent, articulate, progressively minded though sometimes obdurate.
 There is massive local and international interest in any statement that he makes, and with the present political environment in Edo State, the opposition is always ready to put a spin to his most genial actions and utterances, if only to inflict whatever dent they can on his towering public profile.
 In the final analysis, my take is that the hullabaloo generated by this relatively mild incident was fired up in part, by the media attention given to the boycott, in comparison to the importance of the rally itself.